|Date of Birth||5 June 1971, Dorchester, Boston, Massachusetts, USA|

 American actor Mark Wahlberg is one of a handful of respected entertainers who successfully made the transition from teen pop idol to respected actor.
 A Best Supporting Actor Oscar nominee for The Departed (2006) who went on to receive positive critical reviews for his performance in The Fighter (2010), Wahlberg also is a solid comedy actor, proven by his starring role in Ted (2012).

 Mark Robert Michael Wahlberg was born June 5, 1971 in a poor working class district, Dorchester, of Boston, Massachusetts.
 He is the son of Alma Elaine (Donnelly), a nurse's aide and clerk, and Donald Edward Wahlberg, a delivery driver.
 Wahlberg is the youngest of nine children.
-He is of Swedish (from his paternal grandfather), Irish, French-Canadian and English descent.
+He is of Irish, Swedish (from his paternal grandfather), and more distant French-Canadian, English, and Scottish, descent.
 The large Wahlberg brood didn't have a lot growing up, especially after his parents divorced when he was eleven.
 The kids crammed into a three bedroom apartment, none of them having very much privacy.
 Mark's mother has said that after the divorce, she became very self-absorbed with her own problems.
 She has blamed herself for her son's subsequent problems and delinquency.
 Wahlberg dropped out of high school at age 14 (but later got his GED) to pursue a life of petty crime and drugs.
 He'd spend his days scamming and stealing, working on the odd drug deal before treating himself to the substances himself.

 Around this time, his older brother Donnie Wahlberg had become an overnight teen idol as a member of the 1980s boy band New Kids on the Block.
 A precursor to the boy-band craze, the group was dominating the charts and were on top of their game.
 Mark himself had been an original member of the band but had backed out early on - uncomfortable with the squeaky clean image of the group.
 Donnie used his connections in the music business to help his little brother secure a recording contract, and soon the world was introduced to Marky Mark and the Funky Bunch, with Wahlberg as a bad-boy rapper who danced in his boxers.
 Despite a lack of singing ability, promoters took to his dance moves and a physique they knew teenage girls would love.